ghi-electronics/Documentation/software/tinyclr/tutorials/user-interface.md

 ### ScrollViewer

 The scroll viewer allows for viewing content that is larger than the viewing area.
-The user input can then be used to shift the content within the viewing area.
+User input is used to shift the content within the viewing area.

 ### The Dispatcher

-The User Interface libraries rely on a dispatcher internally to handle system events and updates the invalidated elements.
-Any changes to any of the elements needs to happen from within the dispatcher.
+The User Interface libraries rely on a dispatcher to handle system events and update invalidated elements.
+All elements are changed and updated from within the dispatcher.
 In this example, we will show the time on the screen.
 The time will be in a text box that is updated every second using a `Timer`.
 Since timers run in their own thread, a dispatcher invoke is needed.

 ```cs
 static void Counter(object o) {